Sign In Register

 Healthcare Facilities49

-Taylor has an average annual temperature of 44°F (7°C).
+Taylor has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 14°F in January while summers reach 70°F in July.
-Annual precipitation is 35.6 inches.
-The area enjoys 270 sunny days per year.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 35.6 inches.
+The area receives 41.1 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 34.
+98% of days have good air quality.
+The city sits at an elevation of 891 feet.

 Temperature